+Smith won a hotly contested Republican Primary challenge by former District 3 commissioner Trudie Infantini, who moved into District 4 to run for commission after her failed campaign for Clerk of the Courts in 2016.
+Smith now goes on to face online-activist Democrat Matthew Flemming in the November General Election.
 District 4 is in Central Brevard and includes parts of Melbourne, including Suntree and Viera, as well as Patrick Air Force Base, Satellite Beach, Indian Harbour Beach, and parts of unincorporated Brevard. http://curtsmith2018.com/

 Canaveral Port Authority

 Port Canaveral is the economic engine that drives much of our local economy and in many ways, the Port is a service organization, welcoming businesses and tourists to the Space Coast.
 The business community feels it is imperative to elect commissioners who understand that relationship.
-We will be conducting candidate interviews for Port Commission on June 27th.
-Look back in July for endorsement information.

 Canaveral Port Authority District 5